Johniereed/thrivecart-coupon/README.md

 ## How To Create Coupon In ThriveCart?

-Initially giving coupons can boost your sales and revenue for the product and ThriveCart has built-in tools for you to do the same easily within minutes.
+Initially giving coupons can boost your sales and revenue for the product, and ThriveCart has built-in tools for you to do the same easily within minutes.

-Just Follow this process to create your own ThriveCart coupon easily.
+Just follow this process to create your own ThriveCart coupon easily.

 ### 1. Accessing the Coupons Area